 My boss is the smartest guy I know…

 I’m not just saying it because he signs my paychecks.
 Seriously, I mean it.
 He does things most bosses don’t do.
-It has made him a wealthy man.
-And it has made many of his employees more money than they’d ever dreamed of.
+It’s made him a wealthy man.
+And it’s made many of his employees more money than they’d ever dreamed of.

 I have a unique perspective here… I hired him 13 years ago.
 We’ve known each other since we were kids.
 Now, rightly, he’s my boss.

-He isn’t afraid to be proven wrong.
-I’m not saying he likes being wrong… He is competitive.
+He’s not afraid to be proven wrong.
+I’m not saying he likes being wrong… He’s a competitor.
 But he won’t hold stupidly to his original belief once it’s been discredited.

-Ever since we were kids, he has had a unique ability to lead the troops in one direction, full speed ahead… Then if he’s proven wrong, he’ll do an immediate about-face and lead the charge in the opposite direction.
+Ever since we were kids, he’s had a unique ability to lead the troops in one direction, full speed ahead… Then if he’s proven wrong, he’ll do an immediate about-face and lead the charge in the opposite direction.

 If a business idea isn’t working, cut it.
 Don’t waste valuable time trying to make a wrong a right.
 Surprisingly, most smart people have a hard time with this.

 In a business deal, he does an outstanding job explaining what’s in it for the other guy.
 In short, he doesn’t talk about himself, his wants, and his needs… at all.
 He talks about the benefits for the guy on the other side of the table.

 Like everyone, the guy on the other side of the table is selfish.
 When you get down to it, he really doesn’t care what’s in it for you.
 But if you can convince him you’ll make him more successful at what he does, you’ll get your deal.